🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 🏖 7.
 Ulua & Mokapu Beach

-The easy beach entry and generally calm water make it a great place for practicing your snorkel skills.
+The easy beach entry and generally calm water make it a great place for practicing your snorkel skills if you are still learning.

 Deep down at the second reef is a turtle cleaning station.
 Here, turtles congregate to have their shells cleaned by small fish known as cleaner wrasse, so it’s not uncommon to see turtles coming and going!

-Snorkel tip: Start at the north end of Ulua Beach and snorkel all the way around the reef to reach Mokapu, then either snorkel or walk back.
+⚠️ Snorkel tip: Start at the north end of Ulua Beach and snorkel all the way around the reef to reach Mokapu, then either swim or walk back.

 COMPLETE GUIDE TO MOKAPU BEACH